kairismatique/perfusion_and_tissue_damage_IRP_2026/docs/files/ares.rst

     scp -r container.sif your_plg_username@ares.cyfronet.pl:~/folder_where_to_copy

 If not, it can be build using a submission file.
-Ares login nodes don't support apptainer or singularity, but the compute nodes do.
-This step can take quite some time, up to 10 to 15 minutes.
+Ares login nodes don't support Apptainer or Singularity, but the compute nodes do.
+This step can take quite some time, up to 20 minutes.

+Once the container is built, you will now need to update some scripts.
+All the submission files need to be verified.
+Go into the folder hpc_submission/Ares and review all the files with the extension .sh.
+Please ensure that the paths cited in the files exist.
+They will mostly depend on the location of the perfusion project.

 The initial setup is now finished.
 Those steps will not be to be redone.